trustoverip/spec-up-t-website/docs/getting-started/web-based/running-the-menu-workflow.md

      - Changes are committed to your repository’s `main` branch.
      - Check the repo’s commit history (e.g., `https://github.com/your-username/my-spec-project/commits/main`) for a commit like "Custom update: Copy files from spec-up-t".
      - On a **1.x** repo, or a repo whose script is still `node -e "require('…/custom-update.js')"`, this will not install Spec-Up-T 2.1.0.
 Run `npx spec-up-t@latest custom-update` locally.
 See [Updating Spec-Up-T (custom-update)](../../maintenance-tasks/custom-update.md).
+     - If the job logs `Refusing to write without --yes`, this repo’s `menu.yml` is older than the plan/apply behavior.
+Run `npx spec-up-t@latest custom-update --yes` locally once and commit.
+The updated `menu.yml` passes `--yes`.
    - **For "Show help" or "Show menu"**:
      - Output appears in the workflow logs—no deployment occurs.
      - Click the run, expand "Run selected script," and read the text output.